pransh15/blog-starter-kit/pages/posts/vercel.md

         ]
       }
       ```
-      2. Push the changes and redeploy your application.
+      2. Push the changes and Vercel automatically redeploys your application.

       Go to ```yourdomain.com/hello-vercel```, and you should be redirected to https://vercel.com.